Anuraag03/CMS_AutoEnroller/README.md

 # CMS_AutoEnroller
 A Python Script that automates the enrolling process of the course management system of BITS Pilani Hyd Campus

+Latest Updates:
+Its downloads the ahndouts of the course and also displays the overview fo the announcements tab.

 ## Programming Languages and Modules
 - Python 3
 - Selenium Module(find documentation <a href='https://selenium-python.readthedocs.io/'>here</a>